Address (View in Google Maps)

 2. Mechanisms of antibiotic action

-The bacterial ribosome is an excellent antibiotic target.
-Many antibiotics inhibit the growth of pathogenic bacteria by inhibiting protein synthesis.
-However, the mechanisms of action of most antibiotics are poorly understood.
-We are trying to deduce the key principles of action of one of the most important groups of ribosome-targeting antibiotics, macrolides, and pave new venues for developing better drugs.
+Many antibiotics interfere with the growth of pathogenic bacteria by inhibiting protein synthesis.
+However, the mechanisms of action of most antibiotics are unclear.
+We are trying to uncover the principles of action of ribosome-targeting antibiotics and pave new venues for developing better drugs.
 In parallel, we are investigating molecular mechanisms of antibiotic resistance and principles of regulation of antibiotic resistance genes.

 3. Mechanisms of antibiotic resistance

 Antibiotic resistance is an important medical and biological problem.
 Some antibiotic genes have been evolutionary optimized to be expressed only when the antibiotic is present.
-Regulation of expression of some of these genes is mediated by interaction of the ribosome with the nascent peptide and with antibiotics.
+Regulation of expression of such genes is often controlled by programmed translation arrest.
 We are exploring the molecular mechanisms of antibiotic- and nascent peptide-controlled arrest of translation and its role in the regulation of inducible antibiotic resistance genes.

 The work in the laboratory is funded by:

-Research grants from NIH, NSF, pharmaceutical industry, and international scientific agencies.
+Research grants from NIH, NSF and pharmaceutical industry.

 We collaborate with the laboratories of: